aerospike/asmt/README.md

 `-a`	used to analyze whether a back up or restore can be performed without
 	    actually performing the back up or restore.

-`-b`	perform a back up operation, to copy Aerospike Database's primary index
+`-b`	perform a back up operation, to copy Aerospike Database's primary and
-	    from shared memory to files in the file system.
+		secondary index from shared memory to files in the file system.
 May be combined with '-a' to check whether a back up may be performed without performing the back up.

 `-c`	compute a standard 32-bit cyclic redundancy check (CRC-32) to ensure
-	    that the contents of the primary index were not corrupted during a back up operation, during a restore operation, or while resident in the file system.
+	    that the contents of the primary and secondary index were not corrupted during a back up operation, during a restore operation, or while resident in the file system.
 Without the `-z` option (see below), computing the CRC-32 may be computationally expensive.
 When used with `-z`, the cost is much lower, and may be considered negligible.